- ABOUT US

 Important Resources for Recovery & Rebuilding

-Businesses can now apply for Superstorm Sandy recovery grants of up to $50,000 at the website of the New Jersey Economic Development Authority (NJEDA).
+Businesses were able to apply for Hurricane Sandy recovery grants of up to $50,000 at the website of the New Jersey Economic Development Authority (NJEDA).
 Small businesses and nonprofits struck by the storm are eligible for the grants that can be used toward working capital or new construction.

 Click here to be put on the NJEDA's "notification list" for more information on Sandy assistance programs.

-If you have questions regarding the Stronger NJ Business Grant Program or application process, contact the NJEDA Office of Recovery at 1-855-SANDY-BZ or StrongerNJBusines@njeda.com.
+If you have questions regarding the Stronger NJ Business Grant Program or application process, the NJEDA Office of Recovery is available to help!
+You can reach the NJEDA Office of Recovery at 1-855-SANDY-BZ or StrongerNJBusiness@njeda.com.

 Christie Adminstration Announces Federal Grant for Remediation of Sandy-Impacted Underground Storage Tanks